Resources for People With Disabilities: Housing, Healthcare, Legal Help and More

 LIHEAP helps residents bring down their heating and cooling energy costs, pay their bills, weatherize their home, and get help with home repairs.
 You qualify for this program based on financial need, and may automatically qualify if you receive SNAP, SSI, TANF or other benefits.

-SNAP, colloquially called “food stamps,” supplements your food budget and the benefit amount is based on your household size.
-The maximum for a family of four is $835, and the maximum for single person households is $250.
+SNAP, colloquially called food stamps, supplements your food budget and the benefit amount is based on your household size.
+The maximum for a family of four in 2023 is $939, and the maximum for single person households is $281 in 2023.
 If you're already receiving SSI benefits, you could be automatically eligible for SNAP because you’ve been determined eligible for another means-tested program.
 Non-disabled households have work requirements to receive SNAP benefits, but those who are elderly or disabled are exempt from this requirement.
 To get started with SNAP benefits, you should contact your state office.

 Meals on Wheels is specifically for elderly people with limited mobility.
 The exact qualifications vary by state, but generally you qualify if you’re 60 or older.
 Meals are offered on a sliding scale — and no one is turned away because of their inability to pay.
 To get started with most programs you submit an application.